BuZZ-T/rusted-chromium/README.md

 This cli tool can be used to download old (and therefore unsupported) versions of chromium.

-Basically it automates the manual steps mentioned in https://www.chromium.org/getting-involved/download-chromium in the section Downloading old builds of Chrome / Chromium".
-So only official chromium APIs are called and only official binaries are downloaded.

-So, this project:

-* has **NO own repository** for chromium sources
-* **does not build** versions of chromium itself
-* **does not store** binaries or archives of chromium

 ## Caution

 In case you found this tool: This is not ready-to-use yet.
 You might be able to use it, but the documentation is incomplete and some features are not implemented yet.
 And no tests are written, yet.
 Contact me for more information: <a href="mailto:buzz-t@buzz-t.eu">buzz-t@buzz-t.eu</a>